A genogram template is a tool that enables you to visually present data about someone’s family.

 - Overview of family relationships.

 The layout of the familiar structure is the initial phase and also the most important.
-It serves as an axis for the whole genogram.
+It serves as an axis for the whole genogram template.
 At this stage, it is necessary to define the biological and legal links existing between the different members of the family.
 There is a set of predefined symbols to represent these links graphically.

 In the register of family information, the following information is entered: